mikeric/rivets/_posts/2012-09-07-configure.md

 anchor: configure
 ---

 Use `rivets.configure` to set the following configuration options for your app.
+Note that all configuration options can be overridden locally to a particular view if needed.

 ### Adapter

+Rivets.js is agnostic about the objects that it can subscribe to.
+This makes it very flexible as it can adapt to work with virtually any object, but it also means that you need to tell Rivets.js *how* to subscribe to them.
+This is where the adapter comes in.

-Rivets.js is model interface-agnostic, meaning it can work with any event-driven model by way of defining an adapter.
-This is the only required configuration as it's what Rivet.js uses to observe and interact with your model objects.
+It is required to define an adapter because Rivets.js relies solely on the adapter to observe and interact with your model objects.
 An adapter is just an object that responds to `subscribe`, `unsubscribe`, `read` and `publish`.

-Here is a sample configuration with an adapter for using Rivets.js with Backbone.js.
+A simple adapter for using Rivets.js with Backbone.js / Stapes.js models.

 {% highlight javascript %}
 rivets.configure({